lemontron/poon-router/README.md

-🚨 **HEYO!** - This code is no hack job; this is a well-thought-out router with immense poon and a fluent API that is a breeze to work with: It has to be _amazing_ if it will become the de-facto standard for all React websites and the next generation of mobile web apps.
+🚨 **HEY!** This code is NO hack job; It's a well-thought-out router with a fluent API that is a breeze to work with and is intended to become the de-facto standard for all React websites.

 ## npm install poon-router